-Practically, however, it is very difficult to carry out such a test (e.g. how to be sure we are using the right equilibrium model?
+Practically, however, it is very difficult to carry out a statistical test, based on system of hp above (e.g. how to be sure we are using the right equilibrium model?
 How to test whether prices "conform" to their equilibrium expected values?)

 How to test for mkt efficiency?
-II
+III